flojoy-ai/cloud/docs/cloud-glossary.md

 ### Product

-A grouping of completed parts that are the final products.
-For example, a product can be "Raspberry Pi", and parts can be "Raspberry Pi Pico", "Raspberry Pi 5", etc.
+A completed item to be manufactured. (e.g. "Raspberry Pi 5")

 #### Part

-A part is hardware component that is tested. (e.g. "Raspberry Pi 5")
+A part is hardware component that is tested. (e.g. "Pi-5")

-- Part variation: a specific version of a part. (e.g. "Raspberry Pi RAM module 8GB")
+- Part variation: a specific version of a part. (e.g. "Pi-5-8GB")

-- Assembly: essentially a part variation made up of other part variations.
+- Sub-assembly: essentially a part variation made up of other part variations.
-  (e.g. "Raspberry Pi 5 8GB")
+  (e.g. The "Pi-5-8GB"'s sub-assembly can include,
+  "RAM-8GB", "CPU-1234", "Memory-abcd", etc.)

 #### Hardware

-This is a concrete instance of a part variation (including assembly which is basically a part variation).
+This is a concrete instance of a part variation (including assembly which is basically a part variation). (e.g. "Raspberry Pi 5 8GB RSP-PI-001")

 ## Production Line